troytomlins/uc-funkit_shooter/README.txt

 Game Over:
  - When the game is over, text will scroll telling you if you won or lost and ask if you want to play again.
+ - The winner will have their score displayed.
+Their score is equal to how many extra lives they had.
  - Once both players press ready the game will restart.